 However, before digging deeper, let's take a step back and establish some context.

-What Exactly Is Automated Process Discovery Technology?
+What Exactly is Automated Process Discovery Technology?

 Process Mining and Task Mining tools are very distinct but fall into the same general category - Automated Process Discovery.
 Today’s Automated Process Discovery technology uses advanced AI techniques to analyze system logs or user work patterns and help identify inefficiencies and improvement opportunities.
 These insights can help with process design and guide automation initiatives.